Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Raiders stats and trends

-- When Las Vegas records more than 15.2 points, it is 2-1 against the spread and 3-0 overall.
+- When Las Vegas scores more than 15.2 points, it is 2-1 against the spread and 3-0 overall.

-- In games that Las Vegas amasses over 292.4 yards, the team is 2-1 against the spread and 3-0 overall.
+- Las Vegas is 2-1 against the spread and 3-0 overall when the team churns out over 292.4 yards.

-- This year the Raiders have four turnovers, two fewer than the Broncos have takeaways (6).

 Home and road insights

-- The Broncos are unbeaten ATS (1-0) as 4-point favorites or more at home.
+- At home, the Broncos are unbeaten ATS (1-0) as 4-point favorites or more.

 Powered by Data Skrive.